Aphelious/Portfolio_rebalancer/README.md

 view of my portfolio and I would like to see more fine detail.
 I would also like to have some tools to easily compare decisions that I've made concerning my investments.
-A suite of research tools, such as a Monte Carlo simulation engine, random walk generator, etc. would be very useful for considering an investment.
-There's potential to create my own Bloomberg terminal.
+A suite of research tools, such as a Monte Carlo simulation engine, random walk generator, etc. could be useful for considering an investment.

 Some very advanced features that I'd like to include are a NLP engine capable of taking a question as input and searching the academic literature for information